immiao/immiao.github.io/_posts/Others/2014-09-01-intelligent-car.md

 layout: post
 comments: true
 categories: Others

+img: /images/car.png
+abstract: "An intelligent car project.
+The car is able to track ping-pong ball and capture the ball."
+tags: raspberry-pi arduino open-cv

 ---

-> During my summer semester at Grade 3, I made an intelligent car which is able to track ping-pong ball and capture the ball.
+> When I was a junior, I made an intelligent car which is able to track ping-pong ball and capture the ball.
 I used RaspberryPi as the image processing center and controlled the car by Arduino.

 ## Introduction